Segagaga

 is a 2001 role-playing simulation video game developed by Hitmaker and published by Sega for the Dreamcast in Japan.
 Described as a "Sega simulation", the player takes control of Sega Tarō, who must help save a struggling Sega from losing to its rival DOGMA, who owns 97% of the console market.
 Gameplay involves battling employees and other characters throughout various Sega development studios, some being taken from older Sega game franchises.
 It features many tongue-in-cheek references to Sega and the video game industry, particularly Sony Computer Entertainment and its PlayStation 2 console.

-Development was directed by Tez Okano, who developed the game in secret for two years before presenting it to Sega.
-The company misconstrued the game as a joke at first and dismissed it, but a second presentation impressed them and allowed development to continue.
-Okano marketed the game himself with a small budget of $200, half of which he spent on a wrestling mask to promote the game.
+Development was directed by Tez Okano, who worked on Segagaga in secret for two years.
+When he presented it to Sega, the management took it as a joke at first and dismissed it, but a second presentation impressed them.
+Okano marketed Segagaga himself with a budget of $200, half of which he spent on a promotional wrestling mask.
 Several characters, such as Segata Sanshiro and a Ferrari from Out Run, had to be cut due to licensing issues.
-Toei Animation produced the game's animated cutscenes.
-The game was initially exclusive to the Sega Direct online service, but its popularity eventually resulted a physical release.
+Toei Animation produced the animated cutscenes.
+Segagaga was initially exclusive to the Sega Direct online service, but its popularity eventually resulted in a physical release.

-Segagaga received a favorable reception from critics, being commended for its humor, gameplay, and bizarre nature, as well as its usage of various Sega franchises and for poking fun at the industry itself.
-One critic labeled the game as the "swan song" of the Dreamcast.
-It is one of the last games for the Dreamcast, having been released two days before the console's discontinuation on March 31, 2001.
+Segagaga received positive reviews for its humor, gameplay, bizarre nature, use of various Sega franchises and for poking fun at the industry.
+One critic labeled it the "swan song" of the Dreamcast.
+It is one of the last games for the Dreamcast, released two days before its discontinuation on March 31, 2001.